Steps for Hosting Large Groups Virtually at CRAEA

 Have a back up plan!

-- Example: If you lose the speaker, tech problems, internet access…Have a video (the presenter may have an online video) that can be played until they are backup or you need to fill time.
+- Example: If you lose the speaker, tech problems, internet access…Have a video (the presenter may have an online video) that can be played until they are backed up or you need to fill time.

 - Remember, long dramatic pauses you might use for effect in a face to face presentation don’t work so well, so let the audience know when you are going to be silent or want them to read something.